moskrc/grunt-html-less/README.md

-# Grunt HTML/LESS Boiler: A starting point for Grunt.js HTML projects/repositories.
+# Grunt HTML/LESS Boiler

+** A starting point for Grunt.js HTML projects/repositories (with JsHint, ImageMin and http-server).

 ## Description